devilry/devilry-django/README.rst

 =======
 If you just want to get up a development environment to test out Devilry on you own machine, read the developer section of our `developer docs <http://devilry.readthedocs.org>`_.

+If you want to use our Docker setup for development, read `not_for_deploy/guides/develop-with-docker.md <not_for_deploy/guides/develop-with-docker.md>`_.

 Health